KQM-git/SRL/docs/characters/lightning/tingyun.md

 ---
+description: |-
-description: Amicassador of the Sky-Faring Commision of the Xianzhou Luofu.
+  Amicassador of the Sky-Faring Commission of the Xianzhou Luofu.
   She travels with business delegates, forging trade relationships and alliances with many worlds.
 ---

 import char from '@site/src/data/characters/Tingyun.json'